Bidzar: Site Description

 The Bidzar petroglyphs are located near Bidzar village, on the Maroua-Garoua road toward Guider.
 An area of marble flagstone extending around the village circa 2.5 km from north to south, and 1 km from east to west displays around 500 engraved figures in total.
 The marble is of a calcareous type called cipolin; it has an ideal composition for engraving, having low resistance to friction and breaking easily.
 Figures were engraved into the marble using a hammer and an engraving tool.
 The figures are mostly geometrical, consisting of groups of circles, some isolated and some in groups.
-It has been speculated that the engraving represent concepts or stories from myths, or elaborate a cosmogeny.
+It has been speculated that the engraving represents concepts or stories from myths, or elaborate a cosmogeny.

 History

 The age of the engravings has proven difficult to determine.
 Radiometric dating has produced a range of estimates, dating various carvings to between 300 and 3000 years of age.

 The petroglyph site was discovered in 1933 by a French researcher named Buisson.